Introduction

 Realistically the number of pamphlets needed to cover an area will also often be different to the official number of households mentioned on government websites.

-Your flyer distributor’s mapping system should exclude business addresses, industrial areas and local authority housing.
+Your flyer distributor’s mapping system should exclude business addresses, industrial areas and undeliverable residential addresses.

-Your distributor needs to consider this in the planning of your campaign and map creation.
+Your distributor should consider this in the planning of your campaign and map creation.
 Always ask about this when you are deciding on who you will be working with.

-More details about our maps can be found on this page.
+More details about our maps and tracking systems can be found on this page.

 10. Focus on Door to door

-Hand to hand deliveries focus on how to give out flyers to people at strategic locations around London.
+Hand to hand deliveries focus on handing out flyers to people at strategic locations around London.

 Other services can help you target businesses or local authority housing.

-Door to door as a service focuses exclusively on privately owned residential addresses.
-For most companies that are looking to sell their products or services to individual customers door to door is the way to go.
+Door to door as a service focuses exclusively on delivering your flyers to privately owned residential addresses.
+For most companies looking to sell their products or services to individual customers, door to door is the way to go.

-These deliveries can be very efficiently organised and as such are very cost effective.
+These deliveries can be efficiently organised and as such are very cost effective in comparison to other methods.